 For some background, the LEGO Death Star kit is massive.
 It’s a $500 kit ($500!!!) before tax… and includes 4,016 of the finest black and gray plastic bits you could ever hope for in your collection.
 But who’s going to deny the most fanatic of Star Wars fans??

-This thing actually SELLS.
+This thing SELLS.
 I have a colleague who bought this kit for his sons for Christmas a few years back.
 They proceeded to drop the completed ball of parts on the kitchen floor, to simulate its destruction.
 Ugh.
 A friend of our kids got the same kit just this past Christmas.
 She’s 5.
 And LOVES IT.
 (Apparently, Daddy only gets to sort and supply parts to the builder.)

 But ask Cubert if he’s going to plop down $535 and change… Nope.
 Thanks to LEGO’s altruistic understanding of how the instruction booklets often get lost or shredded by the dog, they offer PDF versions online.
 So, I decided to download the official LEGO Death Star instructions and go for broke.